Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Unsure whether a particular crypto website is a scam or not?
 Use this checklist to help sort legitimate providers from those platforms you’re better off avoiding altogether.

-Please note that this checklist is far from foolproof, as it’s possible for a website to pass several of the above tests with flying colours and still be a scam.
+Please note that this checklist is far from foolproof, as it’s possible for a website to pass several of the above tests with flying colors and still be a scam.
 The important thing to remember is to do your due diligence before providing any personal or financial information to any website or app.

 Once you enter your account details on this unofficial page, the scammers have everything they need to log in to your real account and steal your funds.